OctopusDeploy/blog/blog/2021-08/insights-from-our-optimizing-octopus-webinar/index.md

 ## Organize Octopus

 Keeping Octopus well organized not only helps performance, but also makes it easier for teams to read and navigate the dashboard.
-Here are a few suggestions for a good practice setup.
+Here are a few suggestions to keep your dashboard lean and easy to navigate.

 ### Don’t use more environments than you need